 Solution provider takeaway: Storage solution providers can offer a very competitive IT training program to their customers by following these eight steps.

 Despite the common perception that in order to offer an IT training program you need to be exclusively focused on it, training services aren't restricted to those companies in the channel whose primary offering is training.
 All resellers should have an IT training program for their customers, and it should be viewed as a key component in their portfolio of products.
-Whether you are a
+Whether you are a backup expert or a storage virtualization expert, you have knowledge more valuable than what's offered in the expensive classrooms and curriculum of suppliers' formal training; you have knowledge that has been acquired across countless installs in the trenches of the real world.

 According to a study conducted last fall by Symantec, training is one area of the IT budget that will remain intact during the tight economic times of the next few years; 78 % of 1,600 respondents to the company's "State of the Data Center" survey said that they expect training budgets to rise or stay constant in the next two years.
 So an IT training program is worth investing in, but this investment doesn't need to be in additional personnel or expensive facilities.
 You can train them on their premises, sharing expertise that your staff already has.
 Without the overhead of a more formal training program, your revenue from training will be driven mostly from an investment in time and creative brain power.